Makktu/ScrollingAdventure/README.md

 ### Tues 8 October

--Get all environments up and running.
+- Get all environments up and running.
--Start work on battle screen and system.
+- Start work on battle screen and system.

+Environments added, albeit barely a working setup.
+A rough sketch, and I should be much farther along at this stage.

+Battle system scene(s) set up - again, though, just an initial setup.

+GAME DESIGN needed before anything deeper.

+### Weds 9 October

+- Tidy up the environments.
+Improve the 'sketch' at least.
+- Add screen jiggle when player tries to move in blocked direction.
+Add warning message when they try to do it twice.
+Add exasperated message if they try a third time in a row.
+"You won't be told again."
+- Start proper game design thinking about the battle system.